What The Latest Immigration Polls Do (And Don't) Say

 January polls from Quinnipiac, Pew, ABC News/Washington Post, CNN and CBS all find that around 6 in 10 Americans oppose building or expanding a wall along the U.S. border with Mexico.

 That said, all of those polls asked about building a "wall" specifically.
 But the definition of "wall" is fluid.
-While Trump has long advocated for a "wall," he has also said that in some places on the border, "natural barriers" would take the place of a wall.
+While Trump has long advocated for a border wall, he has also said that in some places on the border, "natural barriers" would take the place of that kind of barrier.
 And Republican senators recently said that the "wall" would be more of a "fence."

 But that Harvard Harris poll didn't find such strong opposition to a border barrier.
 It found that 54 percent of Americans support "building a combination of physical and electronic barriers across the U.S.-Mexico border."

 It could be that some Americans oppose a "wall" but believe in using a mix of resources as border barriers.
 It could also simply be that the word "wall" is at this point so politicized that some Americans instinctively oppose it while still wanting more of a barrier at the border.